marciniwanicki/StateGenerator/README.md

    </tr>
 </table>

-As `RandomImageGenerator` is a `SingleValueGenerate`, the following lines give exactly the same results.
+As `RandomImageGenerator` is a `SingleValueGenerater`, the following lines give exactly the same results.
 ```Swift
 .perform(imageGenerator) { [weak view] in view?.setImage1($0) }
 .perform { [weak view] in view?.setImage1(imageGenerator.generate()) }